BAndresen/TOJA/README.md

 🛡️ Own Your Data:<br>
 All your information is stored locally on your machine, ensuring your data remains private and secure.

+📝 Log Your Job Hunting Activity:<br>
+Generate visual progress reports for custom date ranges or export all your data at any time

 🌐 Open Source Software:<br>
 Toja is open-source, promoting transparency and collaboration.